 Fitness is very important to a lot of teenagers these days.
 Working out is a big part of a healthy lifestyle.
-Just because one is travelling it does not mean you need to stop working out.
+Just because one is travelling does not mean one needs to stop working out.

-Bike Riding in Chiang Mai
+Bike riding in Chiang Mai

 Chiang Mai bike riding is a popular family activity when travelling with teenagers.
 Bike riding allows you to experience your location either in town or out in the surrounding areas.
 You will find bike tours are the best way to go if you want to get an up-close and personal experience of the city.

 Day trips from Chiang Mai for teenagers

 One of the most popular day trips from Chiang Mai is to the White Temple near Chiang Rai.
 The White Temple is a privately owned art exhibit in the style of a Buddhist temple.
 It is, without a doubt, one of the most spectacular attractions in all of Thailand.

 Tourist Police: 1155.
 Thailand Emergency Services (Fire, Ambulance): 191.

-English proficiency is low among the local population, and English will only get you by for the very bare day to day essentials, If you’re worried about being able to understand buy a Langogo translator.
+English proficiency is low among the local population, and English will only get you by for the very bare day-to-day essentials, If you’re worried about being able to understand buy a Langogo translator.

-We don’t recommend that you drink the tap water in Thailand.
+We don’t recommend that you drink tap water in Thailand.
 Buy your travelling water bottle with filter today